kaskajp/Donatello/README.md

 ## Credits:
 Icon by Anand A Nair (http://thenounproject.com/anandgrafiti/)

-Creative Commons – Attribution (CC BY 3.0) (http://creativecommons.org/licenses/by/3.0/us/)
+Icon licensed with Creative Commons – Attribution (CC BY 3.0) (http://creativecommons.org/licenses/by/3.0/us/)